-Before introducing the main software components it is useful to describe the standard products created by the GMTSAR system using the script process2pass.csh.
+Before introducing the main software components it is useful to describe the standard products created by the GMTSAR system using the script p2p_SAT.csh.

-- name.PRM Ascii file generated by the pre_processing software.
+- name.PRM Ascii file generated by the pre-processing software.
 It contains all the information needed to focus and align a single look complex (SLC) image with a master image.
-This file contains all the important SAR and InSAR processing parameters and is more completely described in Appendix B. - name.raw File contains the raw signal data.
+This file contains all the important SAR and InSAR processing parameters and is more completely described in Appendix B. - name.LED Ascii file generated by the pre-processing software to contain the orbital information as a state vector. - name.raw File contains the raw signal data.
 Each row of signal data has a 412 byte header record containing timing and other information followed by the radar echo stored as unsigned 2-byte complex numbers (1 byte real and 1 byte imaginary). - name.SLC File contains the focused single look complex (SLC) image.
 The signed 4-byte complex numbers are stored as unsigned short integers (2-bytes real and 2-bytes imaginary).
 The numbers are scaled to utilize the full dynamic range of a short integer.
 (An 8-byte complex output option is also provided by the SAR processor.) - trans.dat File contains the mapping between range, azimuth coordinates and longitude, latitude, topography coordinates.
 The topography is calculated with respect to a local spherical approximation to the earth (Appendix C) and therefore large negative and positive numbers are possible.